HoneyGol-Microsystems/vesp-alpha/docs/software.md

 # Software
-This document describes compiling and running use programs on the VESP.
+This document describes compiling and running user programs on the VESP.

 ## Compilation of user programs
 User programs can be written in C or using assembly (with `.S` suffix, not `.s`).
 Executables of these programs can be generated in two ways: